cocafe/msr-utility/readme.md

 Options:
         -s              write only do not read back
-        -d              data only, not to print column item name -g <GRP>        processor group (default: 0) to apply, a group can contain up to 64 logical processors -p <CPU>        logical processor (default: 0) of specified processor group to apply -a              operate on all available processors in specified processor group -A              operate on all available processors in all available processor groups
+        -d              data only, not to print column item name -g <GRP>        processor group (default: 0) to apply 'A' or 'a' to apply to all available processors groups by default, a group can contain up to 64 logical processors -p <CPU>        logical processor (default: 0) of specified processor group to apply -a              operate on all available processors in specified processor group -A              operate on all available processors in all available processor groups